On generalized preconditioners for time-parallel parabolic optimal control: Introduction

 \section{Introduction}

 We are interested in optimal-control problems of the form

 over time $[0, T]$.
-Here, $y$ represents a space- and time-dependent state variable with initial condition $y_\mathrm{init}$ evolving under the influence of a (potentially non-linear) function $g$, while $u$ is a control input with which $y$ is steered.
+Here, $y$ represents a space- and time-dependent state variable with initial condition $y_\mathrm{init}$ evolving under the influence of a linear operator $g$, while $u$ is a control input with which $y$ is steered.
 We want to choose $u$ to minimi\sz{}e $J$, which is either a \emph{tracking} or a \emph{terminal-cost} objective function

 Tracking objectives aim to keep $y$ as close as possible to a trajectory $y_\mathrm d$, while terminal cost only requires the final position to be close to some $y_\mathrm{target}$.
 The factor $\gamma>0$ regulari\sz{}es the control term and may also model the practical cost of control.
-We space-discreti\sz{}e this problem (using bold-faced vectors) and consider only linear functions $\mv g(\mv y) = -K\mv y$ for some $K\in\mathbb C^{\Sidx\times\Sidx}$.
+We space-discreti\sz{}e this problem (using bold-faced vectors and writing $\mv g(\mv y) = -K\mv y$ for some $K\in\mathbb C^{\Sidx\times\Sidx}$).
 A solution to \cref{eq:intro:intro:optprob} satisfies the boundary value problem (\textsc{bvp})

-consisting of coupled equations in the state $\mv y(t)$ and the \emph{adjoint} state $\mv\ad(t)\coloneqq-\gamma\mv u(t)$, with one initial and one terminal condition \cite{ganderPARAOPTPararealAlgorithm2020a,wuDiagonalizationbasedParallelintimeAlgorithms2020b,hinzeOptimizationPDEConstraints2009b}.
+with coupled equations in the state $\mv y(t)$ and the \emph{adjoint} state $\mv\ad(t)\coloneqq-\gamma\mv u(t)$, with one initial and one terminal condition \cite{ganderPARAOPTPararealAlgorithm2020a,wuDiagonalizationbasedParallelintimeAlgorithms2020b,hinzeOptimizationPDEConstraints2009b}.
 To solve \cref{eq:intro:intro:optsys}, we consider \emph{parallel-in-time} methods for optimal control.
 These are inspired by time-parallel initial-value problem (\textsc{ivp}) solvers, which overcome the inherently serial nature of time integration.
 Leveraging these techniques enables the construction of algorithms for optimal control which scale well in parallel when increasing the amount of work in the time dimension.

 Some parallel-in-time approaches for the optimal-control problem \cref{eq:intro:intro:optprob} use the \emph{direct-adjoint} optimi\sz{}ation loop \cite{gotschelEfficientParallelinTimeMethod2019a,skeneParallelintimeApproachAccelerating2021a}, where all embedded \textsc{ivp} solves are tackled using time-parallel methods such as \textsc{pfasst} \cite{emmettEfficientParallelTime2012} or the well-known Parareal algorithm \cite{lionsResolutionEDPPar2001a}.
 Others use the system \cref{eq:intro:intro:optsys}; an example is ParaOpt \cite{ganderPARAOPTPararealAlgorithm2020a}, inspired by Parareal.
 In this paper, we will expand on the time-parallel algorithm proposed for self-adjoint tracking problems in \cite{wuDiagonalizationbasedParallelintimeAlgorithms2020b}.
 Belonging to the ParaDiag family \cite{mcdonaldPreconditioningIterativeSolution2018a,ganderConvergenceAnalysisPeriodiclike2019a,liuFastBlockAcirculant2020a,ganderParaDiagParallelintimeAlgorithms2021a,wuParallelInTimeBlockCirculantPreconditioner2020a}, this algorithm constructs a discreti\sz{}ed \emph{all-at-once} system of \cref{eq:intro:intro:optsys} and solves it iteratively, using a preconditioner that is invertible in parallel.